laujan/ProposalManager/Setup/Automated Setup.md

 SqlServerAdminPassword|If IncluddeAddins was specified, this is the SQL Server admin password for the Project Smart Link SQL Server.
 This SQL Server is created by this script; it does not exist beforehand.
 Therefore, you don't need to look up the value for this parameter but rather invent it now and take note of what you input.
 If IncludeAddins was not specified, this parameter is ignored.
 BotAzureSubscription|OPTIONAL; The name or id of the Azure subscription to register the bot in; it has to belong to the tenant identified by the OfficeTenantName parameter; if not included, you have to register the bot by hand by following the getting started guide and provide the bot name when prompted so.
 AdminSharePointSiteUrl|OPTIONAL; The URL of the admin SharePoint site; if none is provided, the default one will be used.
+MFA|FLAG; Specify only if your user login requires MFA.
+You will be required to enter your credentials multiple times throught the setup process.
 Force|FLAG; Specify only if you explicitly intend to overwrite an existing installation of Proposal Manager.
 Verbose|FLAG; Specify only for troubleshooting purposes to include detailed information of the installation process.
 Mode|The *mode* of execution determines what tasks get done during the execution of the script.
 This is useful when you need to decouple, for example, the build from the deploy, to be able to build the application offline and then deploy them from a different security context in a different machine.
 See "available modes" for more details. **The default mode is _FULL_.**